joeborunda/api-reference-sample/docs/api-reference-guide.md

   * Default values.
 For example: "The default value is 0."
   * Minimum/maximum values.
 For example: "The value must be within the range 100 - 999 (both inclusive)."
   * Allowed values.
 For example: "The allowed values are `left` and `right`."
   * Usage restrictions.
-For example: "Use this parameter only when {a condition} is true."
+For example: "Use this parameter only when a condition is true."
   * Any limit applicable to this field.
 For example, "The ID must be 16 characters long."
 * Do not leave cells empty in the table.
 If there is no content, fill with "N/A" (short for "not applicable").